“The only true wisdom is in knowing you know nothing.”

 Or take the case of a nonprofit organization that relies on the strength of its community of supporters to survive.
 The organization’s capacity to communicate between directors and members, attract new members, activate existing ones, and organize around issues is key.
 Maybe the organization is working to stimulate conversation around bullying in schools or encourage its members to write their Congressional Representatives about an environmental bill.
 These organizations need tools that inspire their members to share news and information, self-organize, and collaborate on projects.

-Whether you are a small business or a non-profit organization, all this information turns into useless chaos unless it is organized.
+Whether you are an enterprise or a non-profit organization, all this information turns into useless chaos unless it is organized.
 That is where knowledge management systems come into play.
 The ideal knowledge management software is one that provides a variety of tools to choose from and allows for easy customization to suit an organization’s specific process needs.
 Finally, an added “must” is simple, but effective content moderation and permissioning modules.

-Knowledge management is becoming more and more important for small businesses to stay competitive.
+Knowledge management is becoming more and more important for businesses to stay competitive.

 Processes, projects, and products are constantly evolving to be better and better, because to stagnate in today’s world is to quickly be made obsolete.
 Progress is unstoppable.
 Progress is made through vibrant exchanges of ideas and collaborative environments that spark innovation.
 As such, the trend in knowledge management is leaning more and more towards “social knowledge management,” meaning that knowledge is not only circulated within an an organization, but also among its customers and out in the marketplace, so determining what is relevant or valuable becomes a collective effort.